-THE2020 Script Analysis MOTR PERF103SA - 2019
+MOTR PERF103SA - 2019

-Research processes

-play prior to production, which is necessary for all artistic roles that are involved in creating a theatrical show.
+Research processes OTRANSFER necessary to the GUARANTEED consideration of any play prior to production, which is necessary for all artistic roles that are involved in creating a theatrical show.
 Students will take understanding, inspiration, and insight from the deconstruction of a playwright's work and learn to isolate the plot, characters, actions, and design necessities and possibilities.

-THE2040 (3-0) \$ 3 cr. cr. hrs Acting II
+THE2040 (3-0) 3 cr. hrs.
+Acting II

-analysis, and commitment to the role will be

-the class focus.
+Explore character development, script analysis, and commitment to the role will be the class focus.
 Concentration will be on a short scene and monologue work and critical studies of acting performances on video tape and film